 Today my group was on the medical rotation.
 And this time I got to do what I really wanted to since I came here!

 Let me explain the process (sorry if this is too much information): The leprosy afflicted patients arrive to the clinic, collect their charts and have their blood pressure checked.
 Then they have a little check up with Dr. Susan (an Indian doctor who volunteers her time to help the leprosy afflicted).
 Then their bandages are removed and their ulcers are photographed to mark their progress.
 Their feet are washed to clean them as well as loosen some of dead skin and make it easier to cut their nails.
 After being washed I put oil on their feet.
 Neem oil is used to hydrate the skin and also keeps bugs and critters away from the wounds.
 Then their ulcers are bandaged, they collect medicine and extra wound care supplies, and are done.
+These patients no longer have active cases of leprosy, but are still suffering from lingering affects of the disease.
+For example leprosy causes bone, cartilage, and tissue to be reabsorbed into the body which is why many of the patients have shorter fingers and toes or none at all.
+Another affect is a decreased sensation of pain in the extremities.
+When a person with normal sensation sits for a while on their foot their body automatically tells them to rotate position to get blood circulating in that area again.
+In the leprosy afflicted, they often cannot tell if they have been putting too much pressure on a body part.
+This decreased circulation causes ulcers or deep wounds that take a long time to heal.

 As a nursing student I am no stranger to wounds and the like that often gross out other people, but I was still very affected by each patient.
 Each ulcer means that the person has little or no feeling in that area of their body.
 It means they suffered with leprosy long enough to have such a devastating consequence.
 It means they suffered from a disease that is so easily curable.
 It means they were ostracized to a colony because they were thought of as sinners.